da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

 ## Database

 1. Create a new database called contentbroker.
-1. Create a database user called cb_usr.
-1. Ask our team for a dump of a basic database schema.
-We'll discussing various solutions to automatize this step, but for the moment asking for a dump is the way to go.
+1. Ask our team for the decrypted password for the irods database user.
+1. Create a database user called irods with exactly that password.
+1. Get the actual schema [dump](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/conf/postgres_schema.dump)
+and use it to create your database schema for the database contentbroker.

 ## Application configuration